r3id/r3id_app/_posts/2016-12-15-css-advent-calendar.md

   </div>
 </div>
 ```

+*What's this `onclick="void(0)` on our "day" `div`?* I hear you ask.
+Well, this will allow our door to open when we touch it on mobile, and prevent it from simply refreshing the page.

 Inside our "day" `div` we will need to place our "door" so let's create another `div` for this.
-Inside our "door" div we will put our date, for the date we will just use the number.
+Now we have our "door" `div` we will put our date, for the date we will just use the number.
 I decided to use a `h2` tag here.

 Now we want something to give to the user, so let's create a `div` and call it "present".
 For now, I will make a bauble to give to our users.
 Let's create another `div` and we will use the `:before` and `:after` selectors to help build this up more, so it looks like a bauble.
 To complete the advent calendar, we will just need to create a "day" for each day in the advent calendar.

-For our CSS i am going to build it in Sass, it just means its a lot easier to read and we can keep it nice and clean.
+For our CSS I am going to build it in Sass, it just means its a lot easier to read and we can keep it nice and clean.

 ```